Albania Turism

 Key Takeaways The Gorica Bridge (*Ura e Goricës*) is a historic Ottoman-era structure spanning the Osumi River in Berat, Albania.
 Built in the late 1700s, it has undergone several reconstructions, blending traditional stone and timber with modern concrete reinforcements.
 The bridge is a symbol of Berat’s resilience, connecting the historic neighborhoods of Mangalem and Gorica. […]

-Rodoni Castle Ruins: A Fascinating Glimpse into Albania’s Rich Medieval History
+Rodoni Castle Ruins: Albania’s Medieval Treasure

 Key Takeaways Rodoni Castle ruins provide a unique window into Albania’s medieval past and national resistance.
 The castle was built by Skanderbeg in 1452, serving as a strategic coastal fortress.
 Its architecture blends Albanian and Venetian styles, with features like towers and a sacred chapel.
 The site today offers stunning views of the Adriatic […]